-- ensure that development in those areas deliver and/ or contribute towards utility infrastructure, which includes waste water. - 4.50 Taking the above into account, it is considered that the proposed Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
+- capacity locally.
+It is appropriate to conclude neutral effects at this stage, i.e. it is not possible to conclude positive or negative effects on the baseline." - 4.50 There are no significant changes proposed in terms of the location or overall level of growth during the plan period.
+Changes to the Place Policies through the Main Modifications include additional text in relation to infrastructure requirements.
+The additional text seeks to ensure that development in those areas deliver and/ or contribute proportionately towards utility infrastructure, which includes wastewater. - 4.51 Taking the above into account, it is considered that the Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
 The Local Plan Submission Version plus Main Modifications are predicted to have a neutral effect on the water topic.